philipcardiff/curriculum-vitae/philip-cardiff-cv.md

 # Institutional Responsibilities

 - 09/18-present: Director of Bekaert’s 1st [University Technology Centre](www.ucd.ie/bekaert)
 - 09/21-present: Deputy Director (Responsible for Computation) in the UCD Centre for Mechanics.
-Director of the MEngSc in Materials Science and Engineering, UCD, SMME.
+Director of the MEngSc in Materials Science and Engineering, School of Mechanical and Materials Engineering, UCD.
 - 09/23-present: Member of the College IT Committee, UCD.
-- 09/15-present: Member of the Programme Steering Board for the ME in Materials Science and Engineering, UCD, SMME.
+- 09/15-present: Member of the Programme Steering Board for the ME in Materials Science and Engineering, School of Mechanical and Materials Engineering, UCD.
-- 09/15-present: Member of the School Research Committee, UCD, SMME.
+- 09/15-present: Member of the School Research Committee, School of Mechanical and Materials Engineering, UCD.
 - 09/15-08/20: Member of the College Timetable Committee, UCD.